Welcome to Naval Base San Diego

 Naval Base San Diego is one of the two major fleet support ports in the United States of America.
 The Navy port is located on 32nd Street and is just 10 minutes south of downtown San Diego on the east end of San Diego Bay and the south side of Coronado Bay.
 You can reach the base by taking the I-5 or I-15 freeways.

-It’s on the water, across the bay from Coronado.
+It’s on the water, across the bay from Coronado Island.
 The base is right in-between downtown San Diego and Chula Vista.
 Some nearby neighborhoods include Barrio Logan, Mountain View, and Logan Heights.

 History of the Navy in San Diego